Tasting History at Yards Brewery

 Visiting Yards Brewery

-Yards Brewery is located in the Northern Liberties neighborhood, less than 2 miles from Independence Hall.
+Yards Brewery is located on Spring Garden Street less than a mile from Independence Hall.

 For more information on visiting Yards Brewery, head over to their website.